Family says COVID-19 vaccine is a sigh of relief as eligibility opens to Group 4

 GREENVILLE, N.C.
-(WNCT) – People who fall in group four can now schedule their vaccine appointments here at the Greenville Convention Center vaccination site, clinics, and pharmacies where shots are available.
-One Pitt County family says these shots symbolize a sense of normalcy and relief.
+(WNCT) — People who fall in Group Four can now schedule their vaccine appointments at the Greenville Convention Center vaccination site, clinics and pharmacies where shots are available.
+One Pitt County family tells 9OYS these shots symbolize a sense of normalcy and relief.

-“I have high blood pressure and a heart condition so without being a first responder I would be in group four,” said Ronnie James, Ayden resident, and first responder.
+“I have high blood pressure and a heart condition so without being a first responder, I would be in Group Four,” said Ronnie James, an Ayden resident and first responder.

-Ronnie James is a first responder so he was able to get vaccinated earlier.
-Starting Wednesday, group four is eligible to receive the vaccine.
-For Ronnie and his parents, this is a sigh of relief.
+James was able to get vaccinated earlier this year.
+Starting Wednesday, Group Four was eligible to receive the vaccine.
+For James and his parents, this is a sigh of relief.

 Cook and James on are the front lines of the pandemic.